bairagya-iitkgp/In-Paint-Quickly/README.md

 To resume training from a previously saved checkpoint first save the checkpoint files in a specific folder and pass the address to the 'restoration_path'.

+# How to Use Weights from a Pre-trained Model for Training another model

+To accomplish this purpose first keep the Pre-trained model in a particular folder and pass the address of the folder to the 'pretrain_path'.

+Then set 'use_pretrain'=True and start training.